Birkbeck/birkbeck.github.io/timetables.md

 ## Module Selection

-We will be using online module selection in 2024/25 for continuing or new programmes rather than requiring confirmation with the admin team(s).
+In 2024/25, we will use online module selection for continuing or new programmes rather than requiring confirmation with the admin team(s).